Welcome to the awesome majesty of the Redwood tree family. There are only three living species of Redwood trees in the whole world.

 The Dawn Redwood is a weird tree.
 It is a living fossil.
 Native to China, It was originally thought to have been extinct for millions of years until a giant living specimen was discovered in the 1940’s.
 Based on current DNA analysis, biologists believe the Dawn Redwood is in the same subfamily as the Redwood and the Giant Sequoia.

 Species: Metasequoia glyptostroboides

-Here is a Dawn Redwood whose leaves have turned orange and is readying itself for winter.
+Here is a Dawn Redwood in the fall.
+Its leaves have turned orange and is readying itself for winter.